Gemino: Practical and Robust Neural Compression for Video Conferencing: Introduction

-We implement and evaluate \TheSystem within \aiortc~\cite{aiortc}, a Python implementation of WebRTC, and show the following: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \TheSystem achieves a perceptual quality (LPIPS)~\cite{lpips} of 0.17 at \SI{196}{Kbps}, a $2.9\times$ reduction from VP8's default setting for Chromium and WebRTC. \item In low-bitrate regimes where current \vcing applications \emph{cannot} operate, \TheSystem outperforms simple bicubic upsampling and SwinIR~\cite{liang2021swinir} super-resolution from compressed (VP8) downsampled frames. \TheSystem requires \SI{50}{Kbps} to achieve an LPIPS of 0.23, a 3$\times$ and 3.9$\times$ reduction compared to bicubic and super-resolution respectively. \item Our model transitions smoothly across resolutions, and between generated and synthetic video, achieving different rate-distortion tradeoffs based on the target bitrate. \item Our model benefits considerably ($\sim$ 0.05 in LPIPS) from personalizing it to the specific texture of each person, and from including the VP8 codec at train-time ($\sim$0.05 in LPIPS).
-Our \ms architecture also enables inference on 1024$\times$1024 frames in \SI{17}{ms} on an NVIDIA A100 GPU, and \SI{41}{ms} on an NVIDIA V100 GPU. \end{enumerate}
+We implement and evaluate \TheSystem within \aiortc~\cite{aiortc}, a Python implementation of WebRTC, and show the following: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \TheSystem achieves a perceptual quality (LPIPS)~\cite{lpips} of 0.21 at \SI{105}{Kbps}, a $5\times$ and $2.2\times$ reduction from VP8 and VP9's default Chromium and WebRTC settings respectively. \item In lower bitrate regimes where current \vcing applications \emph{cannot} operate, \TheSystem outperforms bicubic upsampling and SwinIR~\cite{liang2021swinir} super-resolution from compressed downsampled VPX \footnote{VPX refers jointly to VP8 and VP9; we delineate them when necessary.} frames. \TheSystem requires \SI{50}{Kbps} to achieve an LPIPS of 0.23, a 2$\times$ and 3.9$\times$ reduction compared to bicubic and super-resolution. \item Our model transitions smoothly across resolutions, and between generated and synthetic video, achieving different rate-distortion tradeoffs based on the target bitrate. \item Our model benefits considerably ($\sim$ 0.04 in LPIPS) from personalization and including the VPX codec at train-time ($\sim$0.05 in LPIPS).
+Our optimizations atop the \ms architecture enable real-time inference on 1024$\times$1024 frames on a Titan X GPU. \end{enumerate}